AIBC staff can be reached at:

 Reporting to the Manager, Finance and Facilities, Shohreh is responsible for providing analytical, and technical database assistance.
 Her position is integral to the assurance of data integrity including identifying and resolving database issues, managing releases, training staff, as well as monitoring compliance of policies and protocols.
 Shohreh undertakes statistical analyses and prepares information reports.
 Additionally, Shohreh acts as the first point of contact for AIBC committee SharePoint extranet sites.

-Human Resources and Administration
+People and Administration

 Shawna Chilton CPHR